telekom-security/tpotce/README.md

     * Logstash for ingesting, receiving and sending events to Elasticsearch.
     * Kibana for displaying events on beautifully rendered dashboards.
 3. Tools
-    * NGINX for providing secure remote access (reverse proxy) to Kibana, CyberChef, Elasticvue, GeoIP AttackMap and Spiderfoot.
+    * NGINX provides secure remote access (reverse proxy) to Kibana, CyberChef, Elasticvue, GeoIP AttackMap and Spiderfoot.
     * CyberChef a web app for encryption, encoding, compression and data analysis.
-    * Elasticvue a web front end for browsing and interacting with an Elastic Search cluster.
+    * Elasticvue a web front end for browsing and interacting with an ElasticSearch cluster.
     * Geoip Attack Map a beautifully animated attack map for T-Pot.
     * Spiderfoot an open source intelligence automation tool.
 4. Honeypots